iamrahilhabibli/iamrahilhabibli/README.md

 ### How to connect with me:

-- I'm excited to connect with fellow students, developers, and anyone with
+- I'm excited to connect with fellow students, developers.